Want to earn continuing education credit for this article? Learn more.

 All the forms of diabetes share certain symptoms such as excessive thirst and frequent urination.
 Insulin dependence diabetes generally results in an unhealthy loss of weight.
 While weight loss is encouraged with non-insulin dependent diabetes, excessive weight is its primary cause.

 Most massage techniques can be used on someone with diabetes as long as their condition is stable and they have healthy, intact skin.
 Because of the possibility of neuropathy, it is generally advised to stay away from any deep tissue massage, as the person may be experiencing pain or have a lack of sensation – and would not be able to provide adequate feedback with regard to pressure.

 An important thing to be aware of is that a full body massage can affect blood sugar.
 Some informal studies have shown that it can lower it between 20 and 40 points, which can result in a hypoglycemic episode in a diabetic client.

 One of the main things you may encounter in a person with diabetes is peripheral neuropathy.
-Approximately 60 to 70 percent of diabetics have some form of neuropathy with the highest rates being among those who have had the disease for at least 25 years.
+Approximately 50 percent of diabetics have some form of neuropathy with the highest rates being among those who have had the disease for at least 25 years.
 Neuropathy can affect sensory nerves, motor nerves and autonomic nerves or any combination.
 It can result in a lack of feeling or intense pain.
 Nerves furthest from the brain are often the first ones to be affected, hence the term peripheral neuropathy referring to neuropathy in the extremities.